lino-framework/book/docs/specs/tim2lino.rst

 ``tim2lino`` : importing legacy data from TIM
 =============================================

-This plugin is used on sites which import lecacy data from a TIM database.
+This plugin is used on sites which import legacy data from a TIM database.